lshtech/BalatroOlympus/README.md

 Apollo: adds a "The Sun" Tarot card when Blind is selected.

+Hephaestus: all cards become Steel cards when scored.

 ~work in progress below~

-Hephaestus: converts every scored card into a steel card

 Hermes: gain [] money for each previous Blind skipped when Blind is selected